 Research and Study

-: We may disclose personal information to collaboration partners to conduct research to improve our technology, or the use of our technology, in various fields of study and to identify new uses or design new products.

-Research and Study

 We may disclose personal information to collaboration partners to conduct research to improve our technology, or the use of our technology, in various fields of study and to identify new uses or design new products.

 With Your Consent

-Intel may disclose your personal information to any other person or entity where you consent to the disclosure.
+Mobileye may disclose your personal information to any other person or entity where you consent to the disclosure.

 Your Choices & Rights

-Intel respects your rights in how your personal information is used and shared.
-You may request access or corrections to your personal data and make choices about the kinds of marketing materials you receive (or choose not to receive marketing from Intel at all).
-If you are in Europe, you may have additional rights under the GDPR.
-Additional choices and rights may be available to you depending on which Intel® Services you use.
+Mobileye respects your rights with regard to how your personal information is used and shared.
+You may request access or corrections to your personal data and make choices about the kinds of marketing materials you receive (or choose not to receive marketing from Mobileye at all).
+If you are in the EEA, you may have additional rights under the GDPR; further additional choices and rights may be available to you depending on which Mobileye products or services you use.

-Expand the sections below to learn more.

-Access to or Deletion of Your Information
+Access, Correction to or Deletion of your Information

-If you would like to correct or update your personal information, or to request access to or deletion of your personal information, you may contact us by: Visiting the specific product or service website; using the online Contact Us form; or sending a letter to one of the postal addresses listed in the ”How to Contact Us” section below including your name, email address, account identification, and purpose of the request.
+If you would like to correct or update your personal information, or to request access to or deletion of your personal information, you may contact us by sending a letter to one of the postal addresses listed at How to Contact Us including your name, email address, account identification, and purpose of the request.
 If you request a change to or deletion of your personal information, please note that we may still need to retain certain information for recordkeeping purposes, and/or to complete any transactions that you began prior to requesting such change or deletion (e.g., when you make a purchase or enter a promotion, you may not be able to change or delete the personal information provided until after the completion of such purchase or promotion).
 Some of your information may also remain within our systems and other records where necessary for compliance with applicable law.

 At your request and where the law requires us to do so, we will confirm what personal information we hold about you.
 You may also have a legal right to obtain a copy of your personal information.
-You can make such a request by making a written request in one of the ways described in the “How to Contact Us” section below.
+You can make such a request by making a written request in one of the ways described at How to Contact Us.
 We may charge a processing fee for this service where permitted by law and we will require evidence of your identity before fulfilling your request.

 Data Privacy Rights Specific to Residents of the European Union

 If you are in the EEA, you can object to processing of your personal information, ask us to restrict processing of your personal information or request portability of your personal information.
-You can exercise these rights by making a written request in one of the ways described in the “How to Contact us” section below.
+You can exercise these rights by making a written request in one of the ways described at How to Contact Us.

 Similarly, if we have collected your personal information with your consent, you can withdraw your consent at any time.
-Withdrawing your consent will not affect (1) the lawfulness of any processing we conducted prior to your withdrawal, or (2) processing your personal information under other legal bases.
+Withdrawing your consent will not affect (1) the lawfulness of any processing we conducted prior to your withdrawal, or (2) our right to continue to process your personal information under other legal bases.

 If you believe we are using your personal information in a way that is inconsistent with this Privacy Notice or for more information about your rights, contact your local data protection authority (contact details for data protection authorities in the European Economic Area are available here.)